Last updated: January 13th, 2024

 Let’s take a closer look at their design, purpose, and a few brands worth checking out.

-The small wheels of a mini velo make its easier to store in tight quarters and to carry through cramped spaces like stairwells, elevators, and transit facilities.
+The small wheels of a mini velo make it easier to store in tight quarters and to carry through cramped spaces like stairwells, elevators, and transit facilities.

 A typical mini velo has 20″ wheels.
-That makes its end-to-end length at least 9″ shorter than that of a standard road/city bike with 700c (29″) wheels.
-It’s usually even shorter yet, since mini velos usually have a shorter wheelbase (front-to-rear axle distance) than their full-size counterparts.
+That makes its end-to-end length about 9″ shorter than that of a standard road/city bike with 700c (29″) wheels.
+Many are even shorter yet, since mini velos usually have a shorter wheelbase (front-to-rear axle distance) than their full-size counterparts.

 Their smaller wheels also require less vertical clearance to store.
-That may not sound like a major advantage, but it’s surprisingly helpful when you’re keeping a bike near furniture (such as your desk).
+That may not sound like a big deal, but it’s surprisingly helpful when you’re keeping a bike near furniture (such as your desk).

 Another oft-overlooked advantage is that smaller wheels give snappier acceleration.
 There’s less mass to get rotating from a dead stop, so the same pedal power gets you moving just a little bit more quickly.
 It’s not a game-changing difference, but it’s a pleasant surprise in stop-and-go urban riding.

 Incidentally, smaller wheels are theoretically a bit stiffer and stronger than ones with a wider diameter.
-After all, less diameter means less side-to-side force.
-This doesn’t always matter in the real world, though, since individual rims and spokes vary in strength.
+After all, less diameter means less side-to-side leverage.
+This doesn’t always matter in the real world, though, since individual rims and spokes vary in strength, as does wheel build/adjustment quality.

 All the above applies to folding bikes, too.
 But folding requires clamps and hinges, which mean more weight and fancy engineering to get similar frame strength.
 Mini velo designers can also take more liberties with geometry, since there’s no need to worry about how the frame will fold down.